 Lefty was still foraging for his own dry food until just a few months before he left us.
 We built ramps to give him the independence to get onto the sofas and furniture on his own.
 We created a sidewalk of bathmats through our house during his last year of life to make it easier for him to navigate the hardwood floors.
 We brought him handfuls of food 100 times a day, knowing that foraging alone was not enough.
 He never liked canned food.
 We hydrated and bathed him (he still loved that blow dryer) and tried to help him maintain as much dignity as possible, all while still holding on because it did not seem like he was ready to go.
 He would tell us.
 A few times, I thought he was trying to leave us, but he would rally and bounce back, so we kept maintaining.
 I truly thought I would just have to call it one day, that the time would come when I was not able to watch him struggle any longer, that I would just have to let him go eventually.
 While we kept him clean and fed and as pain-free as possible, it hurt to watch him struggle, but he was so persistent.
 He tried so hard, how could I take that away?

 One day, I left town for an obligation.
 If I had thought he would not have made it until I came back, I would never have gone.
-Anyone who knows me knows that.
+Anyone who knows me, knows that.
 I thought he was going to keep hanging on until I decided for both of us.
 All of his most recent rechecks had shown nothing but stability or improvement, so I left feeling confident that I would see him again.
 I didn’t even say goodbye.
 It was more of a “see you later, Pants!”
 Then my worst nightmare came true.
-The cat I have had the longest to date, the one who has been with me from the time he was nine months old until he was 17 years old left me, and I wasn’t there to see him off, to say goodbye, or to help ease him away.
+The cat I had had the longest to date, the one who had been with me from the time he was nine months old until he was 17 years old left me, and I wasn’t there to see him off, to say goodbye, or to help ease him away.
 Instead, I was miles away on a trip that I will forever regret.
 I cannot go back, but I will always wonder how things might have been different.

 I will always remember his little toothless, gummy scream when we brought him handfuls of kibble.
 The way he would inch toward us reaching for us until we got down to his level because he didn’t have the oomph to actually get up.
 The way he only liked to play with the stick part of the Feline Flyer and could not care less about the toy itself.
 He was a funny cat who gave us so many memories.

 Lefty was one of the toughest cats I have ever known, so broken yet so resilient.
 He is why I do what I do, why I strive so hard, why I always try… because you just never know.
-You have to give these animals an chance because their ability to heal, overcome, forgive, and trust is beyond remarkable.
+You have to give these animals a chance because their ability to heal, overcome, forgive, and trust is beyond remarkable.

 Do, do, do, do… PANTS!
 You will always be my little super hero, with your cape flying behind you, buddy.